dotnet/docs-maui/docs/platform-integration/device/battery.md

 > [!IMPORTANT]
 > Applications should avoid background processing if the device's energy-saver status is on.

-The energy-saver status of the device can be read by accessing the `EnergySaverStatus` property, which is either `On`, `Off`, or `Unknown`.
+The energy-saver status of the device can be read by accessing the <xref:Microsoft.Maui.Devices.IBattery.EnergySaverStatus> property, which is either <xref:Microsoft.Maui.Devices.EnergySaverStatus.On>, <xref:Microsoft.Maui.Devices.EnergySaverStatus.Off>, or <xref:Microsoft.Maui.Devices.EnergySaverStatus.Unknown>.
 If the status is `On`, the application should avoid background processing or other activities that may consume a lot of power.

-The battery will raise the `EnergySaverStatusChanged` event when the battery enters or leaves energy-saver mode.
+The battery will raise the <xref:Microsoft.Maui.Devices.IBattery.EnergySaverStatusChanged> event when the battery enters or leaves energy-saver mode.
 You can also obtain the current energy-saver status of the device using the `EnergySaverStatus` property:

 The following code example monitors the energy-saver status and sets a property accordingly.